openpatata/openpatata-data/_schemas/docs/plenary_sitting.md

 * [required] **`parliament`** (`string`)

-    The number of the parliament, e.g. 'Ι΄'.
+    The number of the parliament, as published on the agenda, e.g. 'Ι΄'.
+This signifies the whole period between elections.

 * **`reps_present`** (`array [string]|boolean|null`)

     A list of religious representatives who were present.
-Set to `false` if none where present; otherwise, leave blank or omit.
+Set to `false` if none were present; otherwise, leave blank or omit.

 * **`session`** (`string|null`)

-    The number of this parliament's session, e.g. 'Γ΄'.
+    The current legislative session, as published on the agenda, e.g. 'Γ΄'.
+A session lasts a year.
+If the sitting is of type `special`, it might fall outside a session.

 * **`sitting`** (`number|null`)

-    The number of this sitting, e.g. '5'.
+    The number of this sitting, as published on the agenda, e.g. '5'.
+If the sitting is of type `special`, it might not be numbered.

 * [required] **`type`** (`string`)